agt-the-walker/shogi-utils/variants.md

-I like Shogi, but I also like other abstracts such as Arimaa, Chess and especially [Capablanca Random Chess](http://brainking.com/en/GameRules?tp=75), since I hate studying openings.
+I like Shogi, but I also like other abstracts such as Arimaa and especially [Capablanca Random Chess](http://brainking.com/en/GameRules?tp=75), since I hate studying openings.
 For this reason, I'd like to try [Shogi22680](README.md), but I'm also interested in